 Unified Communications – While large enterprises made advancements in migrating their communications infrastructure to adopt UC, we will see more cost effective UC solutions available for the SMB markets space.
 Albeit, the industry must do a better job in defining the ROI for the SMB to create a catalyst for change.

-Cloud – 2011 was definitely the year of the cloud, however as virtualization and cloud solutions are further adopted for real-time communications such as Video, the challenge for Cloud providers will be to ensure sufficient bandwidth and quality.
+Cloud – As virtualization and cloud solutions are further adopted for real-time communications such as Video, the challenge for Cloud providers will be to ensure sufficient bandwidth and quality.
 The migration from a LAN based application to a cloud hosted application will create usability changes and to ensure little impact to users, IT and Cloud providers will have to ensure the perceived quality is similar.
 As applications continue to migrate towards Cloud based offerings, we will see more applications that are also optimized for Cloud based delivery.

 Mobile – The IT organization will continue to grasp the loss of application control as employees utilize iOS devices within the network.
 Since there is evidence that iOS devices are the preferred mobile technology by enterprise employees, the rumors of Microsoft creating an iOS based Office Application will leap the iPAD into a more effective producing device that will exasperate the IT dilemma.
 Conversely, enterprise employees will face a paradigm change in enterprise communications as more IT organizations look towards mobile VoIP and IP soft phones to replace the physical phone device.

-Session Based Communications – We hope to see 2012 be the year of more session based applications for real time communications.
-This would mean more disparateproducts and manufacturers provide off-the-shelf solutions for session based interactions between devices.
+Session Based Communications – We hope to see more session based applications for real time communications.
+This would mean more disparate products and manufacturers provide off-the-shelf solutions for session based interactions between devices.

-We look forward to the opportunities from the continued evolution of our industry in 2012.
+We look forward to the opportunities from the continued evolution of our industry.